-After discovering the impact of unsustainable human activities resulting in hypertrophication of lakes in Quebec, which is highly affecting water quality, Marie started to feel the pull to understand our Earth better.
+After discovering the impact of unsustainable human activities resulting in hypertrophication of lakes in Quebec, which is highly affecting water quality, Marie started to feel a pull to understand the Earth better.
 After completing a college diploma in photography, she decided to pursue a Bachelor Degree in Environmental Geography in Montreal.

 Understanding the natural cycles which rule our world was captivating, however the journey of her real passion only started in 2010 when she flew to Florianópolis (Brazil) to specialize her studies within the Oceanography program, first as an exchange student, then through an internship and finally with a Master Degree in Coastal Oceanography and Marine Geology.